 More information is available on the SupplyNation website.

 Queries on the Indigenous Procurement Policy can be sent to IndigenousProcurement@pmc.gov.au.

 Further information on Indigenous Businesses

 For further information on Indigenous businesses please visit the Supply Nation Indigenous Business Direct website at Supply Nation Indigenous Business Direct.

-- Indigenous Procurement Policy Overview
+- Indigenous Procurement Policy overview

-- Indigenous business
+- Definition of an Indigenous business

-- Panel Arrangements and the Indigenous Procurement Policy
+- Panel arrangements and the Indigenous Procurement Policy

 - Not-for-profit organisations